 As you’re walking through the city, you’ll likely notice subway stops popping up out of the sidewalk.
-You’ll note on the signs some information that will be helpful to you as you make your way through the city.
+There are always signs with some information that will be helpful to you as you make your way through the city.
 In large white letters at the top of the sign, you’ll see the name of the station.
 Just below the name of the station, you’ll see the letters and numbers of the lines that that station services.

 Below that you’ll see the direction you’ll be taking at that entrance.
-Usually that will be demarcated by either “uptown” or “downtown”, but also will often say the name of the Borough near the end of that line, such as The Bronx to the North or Brooklyn to the East.
+Usually that will be demarcated by either “uptown” or “downtown,” but it will often say the name of the Borough near the end of that line, such as The Bronx to the north or Brooklyn to the east.

-One point of confusion that a lot of visitors have is when they do not see a direction on one of these subway signs: that means that that entrance has access to both sides of the platform, and therefore both directions of the line.
+One point of confusion that a lot of visitors have is when they do not see a directional arrow on the subway signs.
+The lack of a direction means that entrance has access to both sides of the platform, and therefore, both directions of the line.

 There is no day pass option for the New York subway.
 So if you’re not planning on spending a long time in the city, then you should purchase a Pay-Per-Ride metrocard.
 This will cost $1 for the card, and then you can add as much money as you’d like.
 Every ride on the subway costs $2.75, though transfers are free if you don’t leave the station.

 There is also a single-ride option that costs $3, but it’s really not worth it unless you know that you won’t be taking more than one subway ride on your New York trip.
 It’s definitely an option though if that’s the case for you.

 If you’re planning on spending longer (and traveling a lot on the subway) then the unlimited ride options are a great choice.
 The MTA offers a 7-day and 30-day option for $33 and $127, respectively.
 Even if you’re not spending a full week in the city, the 7-day option is worth it after 11 rides.
 If you’re heading all around the city, there’s a good chance that you’ll ride the subway plenty more than that.

 Catching a Train